ArmCoderH/ArmCoderH/README.md

 ### 👨‍💻 About Me

-I’m Arman Hingora from India, a passionate Computer Science and Engineering student at **GEC Patan**, currently studying **Digital Systems and Logic Design** at **Gujarat Technological University**.
-I enjoy solving problems, designing efficient systems, and building projects that combine creativity with technology.
+I’m Arman Hingora from India, a passionate Computer Science and Engineering student at **GEC Patan**, I enjoy solving problems, designing efficient systems, and building projects that combine creativity with technology.

 ---